iKalin/d0xINFRA-frontend/README.md

 [district0x](https://district0x.io) is network of decentralized markets and communities.
 Create, operate, and govern.
 Powered by Ethereum, Aragon, and IPFS.

-This library contains logic shared by all districts.
+This library contains frontend logic shared by all districts.
 It's in very early stages, will be subject to frequent changes.